error404notfound/making-embedded-systems-homework/homework_week_3/README.md

-I use the interrupt HAL_GPIO_EXTI_Callback which I override in my main.c to be able to use the interrupt I had to set up the NVIC in the STM .ioc interface, I have it set to fire on the rising and falling edge.
+I use the interrupt HAL_GPIO_EXTI_Callback which I override in my main.c to be able to use the interrupt I had to set up the NVIC in the STM .ioc interface I have it set to fire on the rising and falling edge.
-To debounce I check to see if the last fire is still with in my debouncing time offset, if so it counts as a SINGLE_PRESS.

 I use a simple timer to debounce the button events for both the button up and the button down.
 I want to change betweent these two LEDS on a double click.